-Staff, Service Users, Other Public Sector organisations, Voluntary/Community/Trade Unions, Potential Visitors, Local businesses
+Staff, Service Users, Other Public Sector organisations, Voluntary/Community/Trade Unions, Potential Visitors, other businesses, schools, youth groups

 4. Is this policy associated with any other Council Policy (or Policies)?

 4a.
 If yes, please state the related Policy (or Policies)